DavidFW1960/bom_forecast/README.md

 The `bom forecast` sensor platform uses the [Australian Bureau of Meteorology (BOM)](http://www.bom.gov.au) as a source for forecast meteorological data.
+This is an updated version of a fork from bremor/bom_forecast

 - Each sensor will be given the `device_id` of "bom [optionalname] friendly name units" Example: sensor.bom_gosford_chance_of_rain_0
 - A name is optional but if multiple BOM weather stations are used a name will be required.